hnankam/project-hands-off/packages/shared/lib/embeddings/README.md

 ```

 ## Performance Tips
+## Timeouts and cancellation

+All embedding requests are sent via `chrome.runtime.sendMessage` and support optional timeouts and cancellation:

+- `initialize(options?, { timeoutMs?, signal? })`
+- `embed(text, { timeoutMs?, signal? })`
+- `embedBatch(texts, batchSize?, { timeoutMsPerItem?, signal? })`
+- `embedStream(texts, batchSize?, { timeoutMsPerItem?, signal? })`

+Notes:
+- Default timeout is 30s per request/item if not provided.
+- Pass an `AbortSignal` to cancel long-running work (e.g., user navigates away).
+- Errors from timeouts/aborts will reject the promise as regular errors; handle with try/catch.

 1. **Initialize Once**: Call `initialize()` once at extension startup, not for each embedding
 2. **Batch Processing**: Use `embedBatch()` for multiple texts instead of calling `embed()` repeatedly